sosandroid/docker-bitwarden_rs-caddy-synology/readme.md

 		- destination host: `localhost`
 		- port : `8080`
 		- In _Custom Headers_ tab, click the drop down list next to _add_ button and choose `websockets`
-	3. Add a new entry for HTTP - Make sure webstation is running with a dummy page to be served.
+	3. Add a new entry for `HTTP`
+		- Make sure webstation is running with a dummy page to be served.
 This is only as fallback.
 		- Name : Bitwarden entry point HTTP
 		- Source protocol : `HTTP`
 		- source domain : `bw.yourdomain.com`